finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
 - Edit Deck Name by clicking on container
 - Edit Deck List in the Deck Save Menu
+- Tap to zoom on card property text in Deck Editor Card Viewer
 - On selected card in Deck Editor and Cards Explorer, focus view on that card
 - Remove focus on add card and selectEditorLeft/Right, instead do select on add by drop
 - Make Card Viewer be centered instead of top-justified, with darkened background (make popup background also darker)